kunjgit/GameZone/Games/HitYourFriend/README.md

 HitYourFriend

 A two players game.
-Drag the ball to hit the other player.
+Hold and drag the ball to hit the other player.
 The one who hits first wins.
-Make sure to drag for more time if you wish to have more speed!
+Make sure to drag for more time if you wish to have more velocity!

 Happy hitting!!